 While there are numerous exhibits that are all well worth visiting, the Reina Sofia is most famous for being the home of Guernica, Pablo Picasso´s famous work depicting the horrors of the 1937 air bombing of the Basque town of the same name.
 While the painting itself is truly something amazing, the sketches that Picasso did in order to practise for the painting are equally as powerful and moving.
 Make sure you take the time to look at these as well.

 Like the Prado, there are free entry times to visit the museum.
 On Sundays from 1:30 PM until closing, the museum is free to enter, although there are some exhibits that are closed to the public.
-Alternatively, if you want to save some money, it is cheaper to purchase your tickets for entry online rather than at the door.
-This will also allow you to skip the queue at busy times!
+You can also purchase your tickets for entry online rather than at the door which will also allow you to skip the queue at busy times!

 Whether you visit the Reina Sofia and an alternative to the Prado or as part of your general two days in Madrid itinerary, there is no doubt that it is truly one of the greatest modern art museums in the world.